CubiCasa/cubicasa-ios-sdk-example-project/README.md

   use_frameworks!
   pod 'CubiCapture'
 end

+post_install do |installer|
+  installer.pods_project.targets.each do |target|
+    target.deployment_target = '13.0'
+    target.build_configurations.each do |config|
+        config.build_settings['BUILD_LIBRARY_FOR_DISTRIBUTION'] = 'YES'
+    end
+  end
+end
 ```
 Replace `YourTarget` with the name of your build target.
 Run `pod install`.

-## Updating from CubiCapture 2.0 to CubiCapture 2.2
+## Updating from CubiCapture 2.0 to CubiCapture 2.3

+### Resume scan when returning from background

+CubiCapture 2.3 adds support for resuming a scan when the app returns from being sent to the background during a scan.
+The user will be prompted to return to a previously scanned location and the SDK will attempt to relocate.
+If this succeeds, the scan is continued.

 ### Adaptive Lighting

-Cubicasa SDK 2.2 features the new Adaptive Lighting technique.
+CubiCapture SDK 2.2 features the new Adaptive Lighting technique.
 During the scan if the lighting is too dark `CCCapture`automatically lights up the torch/flashlight of the phone to illuminate the surroundings.
 The brightness level of the torch depends on the surrounding lightgning conditions.
 Less light, more torch and the other way around.

 ### Speech Recognition for Room Labels